 - Pull up on the loop on the hook, remove the hook, mark it with a stitch marker, and leave it for future rnds.
 Turn.

-- <4 CL, 4 ch-1 sps>
+- Stitch Count: 4 CL, 4 ch-1 sps

-- When you reach the corner ch-1 sp with the stitch marker from Rnd 1, move the loop and working yarn of Colour A to the front of the granny square.
+- Important: When you reach the corner ch-1 sp with the stitch marker from Rnd 1, push the loop and working yarn to the left, and (CL, ch 1) in the corner ch-1 sp.

 - Join with a sl st.